-Jackie Eghrari-Sabet, an allergist with Family Allergy & Asthma Care in Gaithersburg, Md was quoted by USA Today in a new article on non-prescription allergy relief:
+Jackie Eghrari-Sabet, an allergist with Family ENT, Allergy & Asthma Center in Gaithersburg, Md was quoted by USA Today in a new article on non-prescription allergy relief:

 Spring has barely sprung, but in most of the country, spring allergy season — triggered by the first stirrings of tree pollen — is well under way.

 You can tell by the sniffles and sneezes of the afflicted.
 But you can also tell by the ads: TV spots selling remedies for drippy, congested noses, itchy eyes and other symptoms are in heavy rotation.

 New this year: ads for Flonase, a nasal steroid spray from GlaxoSmithKline that just became available over the counter.
 It joins Sanofi’s Nasacort, a spray in the same class that went from prescription to over-the-counter status a year ago.
 And they both sit on store shelves next to antihistamines such as Claritin, Allegra and Zyrtec that were prescription drugs just a few years ago.
 Older over-the-counter antihistamines, such as Benadryl, and decongestants, such as Sudafed and Afrin, remain available as well.